 In case of termination or resignation, the normal notice period is six months combined with severance pay equivalent to a maximum of 18 months of fixed salary or, alternatively, a notice period of a maximum 24 months.

-Pension benefits are to be either defined-benefit or defined-contribution plans, or a combination of both, and entitle the executive to receive an occupational pension from the age of 65.
+Pension benefits should be defined-contribution plans and entitle the executive to receive an occupational pension from the age of 65.
 In individual cases, however, the retirement age may be as low as 60.

 To earn full defined-benefit pension, the individual is required to have been employed for as long a period as is required under the company's general pension plan in each respective country.
 Variable remuneration is not pensionable except in cases where this is stipulated in the rules for a general pension plan (e.g. Sweden's ITP occupational pension plan).